Mandorlo/PhpGists/README.md

 # PhpGists

-This is a set of PHP functions and tools to help build my PHP projects
+This is a set of PHP functions and tools to help build my PHP projects.

 # run a phpunit test

-you can install phpunit globally with `composer global require phpunit`. once it's installed, run sthg like : `phpunit .\tests\ArrayTest.php`
+You can install phpunit globally with `composer global require phpunit`.

+Once it's installed, run something like : `phpunit .\tests\ArrayTest.php` to run the ArrayTest tests for example.

 # Configure debugging with vscode and xdebug